 The study of biology at UPEI can be done through an Honours, Majors, or Minor program

-at the undergraduate level, or a Masters program
+at the undergraduate level, or a Master or PhD program

 at the post-graduate level.
 We place emphasis on hands-on experience, and make sure our students get out to the field and into the laboratory as much as possible.
 Most years, at least a dozen undergraduates complete honours research under the supervision of our faculty.
 We also partner with such organizations as the Atlantic Veterinary College, Agriculture and Agri-Food Canada, and the Institute for Nutrisciences and Health to offer additional research opportunities for students.

 The strength of our educational programs derive from the strength of our scholarly activity and research.
 Our faculty hold grants from the Natural Sciences and Research Council of Canada, Canada Foundation for Innovation, Atlantic Innovation Foundation, Canadian Institutes of Health Research, and Prince Edward Island Health Research Institute, among others.
 Our faculty have research programs in neurobiology, arctic insect ecology, cancer cell biology, watershed ecology, pollination biology, coastal habitat ecology, animal habitat fragmentation, heart and stroke physiology, aquatic toxicology, plant ecological genetics, among others.